xsuite/xsuite/docs/singlepart.rst

 A simple example
 ================

-A simple tracking simulation can be configured and executed with the following python code.
+A simple simulation can be configured and executed with the following python code.
 More details on the different steps will be discussed in the following section.

 .. code-block:: python